Want to encourage your child to not only eat good food, but WANT to? Discover effective tips on how to raise kids who want to eat healthy.

 4. Include your child with the cooking

 Cooking with kids isn’t always the easiest or cleanest activity.
 There’s the business of having to wash their hands.
 Reminding them not to sneeze into the bowl of salad dressing you just made.
-And vacuuming the grated cheese they didn’t get on the pizza.
+And sweeping the grated cheese they didn’t get on the pizza.

-First, they’re more willing to eat the food they just invested time and effort into making.
+They’re more willing to eat the food they just invested time and effort into making.
 They’re proud of their work and want to eat the results.

 5. Grow your own food